The Master of Public Administration

 The Master of Public Administration Program is formally accredited by Network of Schools of Public Affairs and Administration (NASPAA).

-The Master of Public Administration Program (MPA) is a professional degree program that prepares students for public governance leadership positions in local, regional, and national organizations.
+The Master of Public Administration (MPA) is a professional degree that prepares persons interested in public service for administrative and leadership positions in governmental agencies and nonprofit organizations.

 - Program Purpose 2: Prepare graduates to possess the administrative and leadership skills to enter a professional position in a public organization.

 - Program Purpose 3: Provide a rigorous core curriculum that examines the theoretical underpinnings of public service.

 - Program Purpose 4: Inspire commitment to public service values and ethical behavior.

 - Program Purpose 5: Sustain a welcoming environment that promotes diversity, equity, and inclusion.